-- Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs within the planet's physical boundaries.
-Sustainable development has economic, social and environmental dimensions: - Economic providing economic added value through new technologies, products, services, governance or business models that improve competitiveness and prosperity, and promoting job creation or safeguarding jobs, together with related policies. - Social addressing and improving human health, quality of life, safety and security of individuals and populations, culture, skill formation, social integration and inclusion, poverty reduction, effective and democratic governance, and related policies. - Natural protecting, reducing/preventing degradation of, or restoring natural resources and ecosystems (e.g. air, water, forests, soil), and the biodiversity that underpins them. - For more information, see the Horizon 2020 Online Manual.10 The image below outlines the 17 UN Sustainable Development Goals.11
+- o adapting to the impact of climate change by building resilience to phenomena such as flooding, droughts and other extreme weather events - contributing to understanding the causes of climate change. - Activities contributing to climate action are listed in the Horizon2020 Online Manual - Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs within the planet's physical boundaries.
+Sustainable development has economic, social and environmental dimensions: - Economic providing economic added value through new technologies, products, services, governance or business models that improve competitiveness and prosperity, and promoting job creation or safeguarding jobs, together with related policies. - Social addressing and improving human health, quality of life, safety and security of individuals and populations, culture, skill formation, social integration and inclusion, poverty reduction, effective and democratic governance, and related policies. - Natural protecting, reducing/preventing degradation of, or restoring natural resources and ecosystems (e.g. air, water, forests, soil), and the biodiversity that underpins them. - For more information, see the Horizon 2020 Online Manual.
+The image below outlines the 17 UN Sustainable Development Goals.